 For example, some provinces will let you withdraw from your LIRA early if:

-If some of the above situations sound like you, get in touch with a financial advisor to go over your specific province’s rules and regulations.
+If any of the above situations sound like they apply to you, get in touch with a financial advisor to go over your specific province's rules and regulations.

 Entering retirement with a LIRA